gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 Additional sections may include hobbies, trainings/courses, languages, ...
 - professional experience: for each position include the name of the position and your most notable accomplishments.
 I like to use **research staff associate** as a name for post-doc positions.
 As for the accomplishments, I like the Sandwitch rule in the _Resume Guide_ at [Cheeky Scientist](https://cheekyscientist.com/).
-For each entry, you should _sandwich_ a technical skill between a transferable skill (more on that later) and a quantifiable result.
+For each entry, you _sandwich_ a technical skill between a transferable skill (more on that later) and a quantifiable result.
 I find it is not necessary to write _all_ the entries using this rule but I like because it conveys 3 important pieces of information.
 - education: really nothing much to add.
 A list of academic titles, University names and years of study.
 - skills: this shows what you can do and is especially important when changing job fields or sectors (eg, from academia to industry) because it shows how your previous experience may be leveraged in your future role.
 This typically includes technical skills (tools and techniques that you know) and transferrable skills (more general skills like communication, leadership, ...).
-If possible include years of experience in each skill.
+If possible include years of experience for each skill.
 You may also quantify your skills with some result.
 You can find guides of transferrable skills on the internet to use as guide.

 I like to start the Resume with a general statement about my professional aims.
 I also like to include a line or two on hobbies.
 During interviews, I've got asked about my hobbies a couple of times and find that it distends the atmosphere.

 Contrary to an application for a post-doc position, industry recruiters are not looking for an exhaustive list of publications.
-They are interested on your skills and the results of your work (hence the sandwich rule).
+They are interested on your skills and the results of your work (hence, the sandwich rule).
 You may highlight some of your publications as a quantifiable result of your work, but try to find other results than papers (eg, tools, methods, processes, ...).

 As for the layout, be concise in the content and allow for generous white spaces (lateral margins, section separations, ...).
-Making it visually appealing might maximize the chances of getting it actually reviewed.
+Making it visually appealing may maximize the chances of getting it actually reviewed.
 Use buzzwords that match with the ones in the job description (in my case these could be: computer vision, machine learning, deep learning, Python, etc...).
 Regarding a personal photo, I think that it does not add anything to the Resume and it may actually harm more than benefit, so I don't use it.
 The Resume should not be more than 2 pages in length (ideally 1 for recent PhD graduates).